 People at this stage of their disease often have normal thyroid lab tests but will eventually progress to develop full-blown hypothyroidism from their Hashimoto’s at some point in the future.

 So while some patients with Hashimoto’s may have relatively normal thyroid lab tests, some patients have overtly hypothyroid lab tests as well.

-Those people who have overtly hypothyroid lab tests are rarely ever missed by the doctor because the connection between your symptoms and your lab tests are often quite clear.
+Those people who have overtly hypothyroid lab tests are rarely ever missed by the doctor because the connection between your symptoms and your lab tests is often quite clear.

 But the diagnosis can become more difficult to make if your TSH (and other thyroid hormone levels) are in the “normal” range.

 Despite the potential drawbacks of thyroid function testing, it should still be done in ALL thyroid patients, including those with Hashimoto’s thyroiditis.

 And I typically recommend you test for both your antibodies and your thyroid function at the same time.

 Another non-invasive way to test for Hashimoto’s is with the use of ultrasound imaging.

 Ultrasound only requires the use of an ultrasound wand which is placed over the skin.

 From there, sound waves can provide an image of the thyroid gland which is projected onto a screen.